javaplus/KubernetesDojo/labs/kube_config_maps.md

 ## Creating ConfigMaps from Files

 The ```--from-literal``` sytanx is convenient for one or two key-value pairs, but quickly becomes cubersome with many config parameters.
-To resolve this problem, Kuberenetes also provides methods for creating config-maps from files.
+To resolve this problem, Kuberenetes also provides methods for creating ConfigMaps from files.
 We'll look at some of these methods next.

 ### Creating a ConfigMap from an Environment File

 For this scenario, we will use the file ```app.properties```, located in the ```/k8s/app-configmaps``` directory.
-This file follows the env-file syntax rules the Kubernetes expects.
+An env-file must follow the following set of syntax rules:
 ```bash
 # Env-files contain a list of environment variables.
 # These syntax rules apply: